-We’re in a state of climate emergency.
-From forest fires to struggling salmon runs, B.C. communities are already experiencing devastating impacts to our homes, economies and ways of life.
+We’re in a climate emergency.
+From floods and forest fires to struggling salmon runs, B.C. communities are already experiencing devastating impacts to our homes, local economies and ways of life.

 The coal, oil and gas companies fueling this crisis know their days are numbered.
 But in the meantime, their rich executives are determined to squeeze out as much profit as they can, even while the planet burns.